vip-pana/weRoad-laravel/README.md

 ## Other
 - The project uses **Pint** as the linter, to run it just use the command `./vendor/bin/pint`.
 - The project use **Larastan** as static code analysis tool with level 5.
+To run it just use the command `./vendor/bin/phpstan analyse`